 Steve Dubin, J.D. has served as a member of our board of directors since the completion of the Merger.
 Since November 2011, Mr. Dubin has been a Principal in SDA Ventures LLC, a firm focused on assisting emerging growth and middle-market companies, primarily in the health & wellness and nutritional products markets, on matters including corporate development, business acquisition, customer relations, growth strategies and corporate finance.
 From 2006 until its acquisition by Koninklijke DSM N.V.
 (DSM) in February 2011, Mr. Dubin served as Chief Executive Officer and a member of the board of directors of Martek Biosciences Corporation (Martek).
 He later served as President of DSM's Nutritional Lipids Division from February 2011 through October 2011 and as a Senior Advisor to DSM Nutritional Products from November 2011 through October 2012.
 After joining Martek in 1992 and serving in various management positions, including Chief Financial Officer, Treasurer, Secretary, General Counsel and Senior Vice President, Business Development, he served as President of Martek from 2003 to 2006.
-Mr. Dubin currently serves as a member of the board of directors of Alcresta Therapeutics, Inc. From January 2014 to January 2018, Mr. Dubin served on the board of directors of Enzymotec Ltd. Mr. Dubin is a certified public accountant and a member of the Maryland Bar.
+Mr. Dubin currently serves as a member of the board of directors of privately held companies Triton Algae Innovations, Ltd. and Phytolon LTD. From May 2013 to March 2024, Mr. Dubin served on the board of directors of Alcresta Therapeutics, Inc. From January 2014 to January 2018, Mr. Dubin served on the board of directors of Enzymotec Ltd. Mr. Dubin is a certified public accountant and a member of the Maryland Bar.
 He holds a bachelor's degree in accounting from the University of Maryland and a J.D. from the National Law Center at George Washington University.
 We believe Mr. Dubin is qualified to serve on our board of directors because of his accounting experience and extensive experience working with emerging growth and middle-market companies.